brittanyrw/emojiscreen/README.md

 Follow these intstructions to add a card.
 You can add a card using the Github website user interface or by cloning this repository to your local machine.
 If you do not already have one, create a Github account before proceeding.

+If you are already comfortable using Github and Git, feel free to skip the instructions below and make a pull request using whatever method you prefer!

 ## Github UI

 1. Fork this repository.
 This will create a copy of the repository and create a new reposititory on your account.
 Note: the `Fork` button is located in the top right area of the repo.